Plan on 3 sea scallops per person for a light dinner or appetizer, 5 scallops for a full main course.

 *Sea scallops are the big scallops, about 1 1/2-inches wide, as opposed to bay scallops which are small, about 1/2-inch wide.
 Look for “dry pack” scallops, as they are not treated with chemicals to keep them fresh; the chemicals are not overly harmful, but they change the texture of the scallop and make them harder to sear properly.

-1 Salt the scallops well and set aside at room temperature while you make the asparagus sauce.
+1 Salt the scallops: Salt the scallops well and set aside at room temperature while you make the asparagus sauce.

-4 Pat the scallops dry with a paper towel.
+4 Sear the scallops on one side: Pat the scallops dry with a paper towel.
 Heat a sauté pan on high heat.
-Add a high smoke point oil like canola or grapeseed oil, and let it heat up for 2 minutes.
+Add your cooking oil, and let it heat up for 2 minutes.
 The pan should be very hot.
 If it starts to smoke, move the pan off the heat.
 Lay in the scallops in the pan, well separated from each other.
 You might need to sear in batches.

 Serve at once.
 Garnish with a little chopped parsley if you want, and maybe with a wedge of lemon.